Gliese832B/Gliese832B/README.md

 # 💫 About Me:
-I'm currently working on Reverse Engineering.<br>Main Programming Language: C++
+I'm currently working on Reverse Engineering.<br>

 ## 🌐 Socials: